Roanoke, VA Commercial Truck Accident Lawyer and 18-Wheeler Attorney

 In addition to weighing twenty to thirty times more than passenger vehicles, semis and trailers are also taller and have enhanced ground clearance compared to passenger vehicles.
 As a result, individuals driving in cars and SUVs are over four times more vulnerable to severe injuries or death than truck drivers.
-In fact, ninety-six percent of vehicle occupants killed in large truck collisions are passenger vehicle occupants.

 In the Roanoke area, Interstate 81 and 581 are prime thoroughfares for commercial trucks crossing the country.
 Thus these highways tragically are not immune from serious truck crashes.

 The Types of Commercial Truck and Vehicle Accidents for Which Representation is Provided